 In Term 2 Science our Year 2 class conducted many investigations.
-One of the most was to create a lava lamp.
+One of the most exciting, and favourite, was to create a lava lamp.

 We explored how liquids behave as mixtures with different additives.
 Our hands-on, shared experiences for creating mixtures allowed us to observe, record and report our observations of the reactions.
 It was so exciting when we saw our lava lamp mixtures in action that we videoed it!

 When we were doing our lava lamps our classroom was really noisy!
 We could hear squeals of delight and surprise from all around the classroom as we saw what was happening to the mixtures in our lamps.
 We had no idea making mixtures could be so much fun!

 ‘Look, look, there are tiny drops in there!’ – Annabel L